 A restructuring of US law governed debt ordinarily requires recognition pursuant to US law.
 Helpfully, a Cayman Islands scheme of arrangement, when used in the context of a Cayman provisional liquidation, is able to be recognised under Chapter 11 and Chapter 15 procedures and is likely to be significantly cheaper to implement than the US alternatives.
 There are now many examples of US Bankruptcy Courts giving full force and effect to the terms of the Cayman Islands scheme.
 As noted above, this ultimately prevents dissenting creditors from taking action, seizing US property of the debtor and attempting to derail liquidation proceedings.

-Conyers offers legal services in the Cayman Islands, British Virgin Islands and Bermuda from many of the world’s largest financial centres.
+Conyers offers legal services in the Cayman Islands, British Virgin Islands and Bermuda and from many of the world’s largest financial centres.
 Over the years, we have acted in a large number of the leading cross-border restructuring cases, advising the company, creditors and restructuring officeholders.